 How long can I claim unemployment benefits as a senior?

-After filing a senior unemployment benefits claim, petitioners can generally obtain unemployment insurance compensation for up to 26 weeks or until they meet their state’s maximum benefit amount.
+After filing a senior unemployment benefits claim, successful petitioners can generally obtain unemployment insurance compensation for up to 26 weeks or until they meet their state’s maximum benefit amount, whichever happens first.
 However, specific unemployment benefit claim requirements vary by state.

-Furthermore, an unemployment benefits extension may be available to certain claimants during periods of high unemployment.
+Furthermore, an unemployment benefits extension may be available to certain claimants during periods of high unemployment in their state.
 If claimants are eligible for a senior unemployment benefits extension, they will receive a notice from their State Unemployment Insurance Agency.
 Alternately, applicants may inquire about an unemployment insurance extension by contacting their local UI Agency for additional information.

 After filing an unemployment benefits claim, how much will my benefit amount be?